apiel/isomor/packages/isomor/README.md

 yarn start
 ```

-### Isomor-react
+### React async cache

-[Isomor-react](https://github.com/apiel/isomor-react) is a library that will help you to use `isomore` with react.
-When you are using `isomor` wihtout this library each call to server functions will generate a request. `Isomor-react` will create a cache and distinct duplicated request.
+[react-async-cache](https://github.com/apiel/react-async-cache) is a library that will help you to use `isomore` with react.
+When you are using `isomor` wihtout this library each call to server functions will generate a request. `react-async-cache` will create a cache and distinct duplicated request.
 It will also allow you to share the response to a server function between multiple components.

 Without cache you would do: